![]() IMG_1064 | ![]() IMG_5628 | ![]() IMG_3590 |

 ABOUT

-As part of the Sticht Center for Healthy Aging and Alzheimer's Disease Prevention at Wake Forest School of Medicine, the Macauley Lab focuses on the role of metabolic dysfunction in Alzheimer's disease.
+As part of the University of Kentucky, the Macauley Lab focuses on the role of metabolic dysfunction in Alzheimer's disease.
 According to the Alzheimer’s Association, 1 in 8 Americans over the age of 65 has Alzheimer’s disease, nearly 1 in 2 has AD by the age of 85, and AD accounted for an estimated $183 billion in health care costs to Americans in 2011.
 Similarly, type-2-diabetes is metabolic disorder that affects approximately 346 million people worldwide, with an estimated 3.4 million dying from diabetes in 2004 alone.
 Since recent studies demonstrate that patients with type-2-diabetes have an increased risk for developing AD, the goal of our research is to understand how metabolic disruption affects Alzheimer's disease and whether shared mechanisms between type-2-diabetes and Alzheimer's disease can be targeted therapeutically.

 LAB MEMBERS